axibase/atsd/sql/examples/last-time.md

 The database tracks information about last insert times, last values, and insert counters for each series in a dedicated table, separate from the main data table.

-Unlike the data table, the last insert table is updated with a delay of 15 seconds in order to minimize write load on the system by de-duplicating frequent updates that may arrive within the 15-second interval.
+Unlike the data table, the last insert table is updated with a delay of 15 seconds to minimize write load on the system by de-duplicating frequent updates that may arrive within the 15-second interval.

 As a result, values returned by the `last_time` function may be lagging behind by a few seconds and expressions such as `WITH time > last_time` may actually produce records.